FINNGEN/LOFanalysis/README.md

 Also, the matrix will be rearranged so that the order is based on the list of samples provided, in case it's not alreaydy.\
 Using the list of snpslist and the variant_to_gene_dict a reverse gene_to_variants dict is built so that variants can be merged into genes.
 The genelist is split into `$cpus` chunks (a smaller subset if `$test` is used) to be run in a different cpu.
 Each process produces a temporary gene to sample matrix.
 The matrices are then pasted together adding a top row for finngen ids.\

+## Docker

+The `Docker` folder contains the script `build_docker.py` which builds the docker. `sudo python3 build_docker.py --version 0.001` is the command to run.
+Within my machine (pete-pet) one can then run `sudo docker run -v /mnt/disks/tera/:/mnt/disks/tera/ -it eu.gcr.io/finngen-refinery-dev/lof:0.001 /bin/bash` to test it locally in order to avoid having to download the massive R2 plink files.
+Once the docker is tested, it's enough to rerun `build_docerk.py` with the `--push` flag and it will be pushed to gcloud.

+## wdl